Anyone who purchased certain aloe-containing products.

 Independent lab testing has shown that certain aloe-containing products have little-to-no aloe in them – and some may even contain propylene glycol, which is a form of anti-freeze.

 In light of this information, attorneys working with ClassAction.org are trying to get class action lawsuits started.
-To help with their investigations, they’re asking that anyone who bought one of the following products contact us by filling out the form on this page.
+Here's a list of affected products:

 CVS’s Aftersun Aloe Vera Moisturizing Gel